‘Everyone in my life so far has been affected’: UCSF Fresno fellow flies home to country’s epicenter of the COVID-19 pandemic

 “My medical school is now the designated hot spot in Kings County in Brooklyn,” he said.
 “Everyone in my life so far as been affected [by this pandemic].”

-Chiang got on a plane Sunday and by Monday he got to work.
+Chiang got on a plane Sunday and by Monday he was already at work.

 “My first day was, ‘Hey, show up to this hospital, we’re going to credential you,’” Chiang said.
 “We were done by noon and then they said, ‘Hey, you’re going to work today.’”